telagraphic/nick-pics/ABOUT.md

 ### DO

+- [ ] Animate text when scrolling into view?

 Increase speed of scroll on desktop layout
 How to refresh next 10 posts on scroll
 How to pre-load videos